Rusty-Gere/Aliens_Fireteam_Elite/README.md

 # Aliens: Fireteam Elite
-A UEVR MOD for Aliens: Fireteam Elite, featuring
+## G.R.I.P. - Gesture Reactive Input Protocol.
-## Gesture Reactive Input Protocol.
+A UEVR MOD for Aliens: Fireteam Elite

 ________________________________________________________________________
 I do this for free, but please consider a donation if you enjoy my work.